Shaumik-Ashraf/notes-app/README.md

 # Notes App

-> Work In Progress

-This is a ethereal note-taking app in Ruby on Rails 8, deployed on AWS.
+An ethereal note-taking app in Ruby on Rails 8, deployed on AWS.

-## TODO:

-- implement devise users with devise invitational and first user setup
-- implement user-based broadcasting

-## Features _(work in progress)_
+## Features

 - Data encryption at rest
 - Data encryption in transit